 How long do CT Scan results take to come back?

 Following a CT scan, the data obtained will be used to form a series of 3D images.
-A full report is usually done in about 24 hours and one of our vets will contact you to talk over the results and next steps of your pet’s care.
+A full report usually takes around 3 days and one of our vets will contact you to talk over the results and next steps of your pet’s care.

 If you have been referred to us from another vet for a CT scan, the results can be shared directly with your chosen surgery.